 “A good cup of coffee should be for everyone,” she says.

-Meet One Village Coffee Roasters at the Doylestown Food Market for a samplings on Saturday, November 3 and November 17 from 10 am - 2 pm.
-Get 20% off One Village products throughout the month of November.
+Meet One Village Coffee Roasters at the Doylestown Food Market for a samplings on Saturday, May 18 from 10 am to 2 pm and Friday, May 31 from 1:30 to 4:30 pm.
+Get 20% off One Village products throughout the month of May.